guilhermelcosta/guilhermelcosta/README.md

 I'm a full stack developer who likes the thrill of crafting innovative solutions and tackling challenges with practical and efficient way.
 Although I have more experience working on the back-end, I'm genuinely fond of tasks that encompass the entire development process, intertwining front-end, back-end, and database elements.
 I feel comfortable working with Java, Spring Framework, Angular, React Js, SQL and Git.
 I appreciate agile methodologies and looking for new ways to improve processes, making them more efficient.
-My curiosity extends to mastering the realm of building serverless applications.

 <!-- Cards de contato -->
 <div align="left">